microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 ![default home page](/img/cakephp/default_home.png)

-Add *cake.example.com* as a project in Atom.
+Add *cake.example.com* as a project to VSC.
 Navigate to *config/app.php* this is the default configuration file for your application.
 CakePHP stores it configuration as an array, find the *Datasources* attribute somewhere arounf the the line *220* (you can use the shortcut [ctrl] + [g] and enter *220*).
 You will notice two child attributes *default* and *test*. *default* holds the configuration for your application's database while test holds the configuration for running unit tests.

 ### Setup Your Database